-The echograms based on the data from horizontal-beam transducers $A_1$ and $A_2$ often reveal aggregations of zooplankton at depths of 80-120 m in the daytime (Fig. 5).
+The echograms based on the data from horizontal-beam transducers A_1 and A_2 often reveal aggregations of zooplankton at depths of 80-120 m in the daytime (Fig. 5).
 The aggregations begin to rise around sunset and descend before dawn.
 Thin, nearly vertical lines on the echogram indicate acoustic traces of the migrating mesozooplankton species.
-The echogram also shows patches that occupy the entire water column, from the upper to the lower measurement depth, penetrating below the surface $\sigma{\theta}$ 15.9 and then deeper into the hydrogen sulfide zone.
-These are clouds of suspended particles (see, for example,
+The echogram also shows patches that occupy the entire water column, from the upper to the lower measurement depth, penetrating below the surface σ{Θ} 15.9 and then deeper into the hydrogen sulfide zone.
+These are clouds of suspended particles (see, for example, Klyuvitkin et al., 2016).
+Acoustic scattering by clouds of particles sinking through the water column can obscure zooplankton aggregations.

-The layers of elevated acoustic backscatter amplitude due to deep zooplankton aggregations are accounted for using the R graphs (Fig. 5b) that were validated by net sampling on October 6, 2013 (Fig. 6), although sampling was not performed at night due to stormy weather.
-Since the depths of the isopycnals of 15.9 and 15.7 differed by only 3 m, the integrated zooplankton sample was taken in the layer between $\sigma{\theta} = 15.9$ and $\sigma{\theta} = 15.4$ .
-In this layer, the contributions of Calanus euxinus, Parasagitta setosa, and Pseudocalanus elongatus to the total biomass were 60%, 26%, and 12%, respectively (Fig.

-euxinus, Parasagitta setosa, and Pseudocalanus elongatus to the total biomass were 60%, 26%, and 12%, respectively (Fig. 6 b).
-The extremely low zooplankton biomass (< 2 mg DW m-3) in the upper 50 m layer (Fig. 6 a, b) is consistent with data on a fourfold decrease in the annual average biomass of upper-dwelling zooplankton in 2013 compared to previous years (Arashkevich et al., 2015).
+The layers of elevated acoustic backscatter amplitude due to deep zooplankton aggregations are accounted for using the R graphs (Fig. 5b) that were validated by net sampling on 6 October 2013 (Fig. 6), although sampling was not performed at night due to stormy weather.
+Since the depths of the isopycnals of 15.9 and 15.7 differed by only 3 m, the integrated zooplankton sample was taken in the layer between $\sigma{\Theta} = 15.9$ and $\sigma{\Theta} = 15.4$.
+In this layer, the contributions of Calanus euxinus, Parasagitta setosa, and Pseudocalanus elongatus to the total biomass were 60 %, 26 %, and 12 %, respectively (Fig. 6b).
+The extremely low zooplankton biomass (< 2 mg DW m-3) in the upper 50 m layer (Fig. 6a and b) is consistent with data on a 4-fold decrease in the annual average biomass of upper dwelling zooplankton in 2013 compared to previous years (Arashkevich et al., 2015).